antmicro/rowhammer-tester/README.md

 The application side consists of a set of Python scripts communicating with the FPGA using the LiteX EtherBone bridge.

-## Documentation

-The gareware documentation for the `master` branch is hosted on Github Pages [here](https://antmicro.github.io/litex-rowhammer-tester/).

 ## Installing dependencies

 Make sure you have Python 3 installed with the `venv` module, and the dependencies required to build